This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Why might I need a PICC or midline catheter?

 - You need long-term IV therapy: A catheter has one or more lumens (openings).
-Caregivers can give you medicine, take blood, or do other tests through these openings.
+Healthcare providers can give you medicine, take blood, or do other tests through these openings.
 PICC and midline catheters can stay in place longer than some other types of IV catheters.
-Caregivers can give you medicine such as IV antibiotics or chemotherapy for several weeks.
+Healthcare providers can give you medicine such as IV antibiotics or chemotherapy for several weeks.
 You can also receive TPN (liquid food) through a PICC..

 - You often need blood transfusions or blood drawn for tests: You can receive blood through the catheter.
-Caregivers can also take blood samples.
+Healthcare providers can also take blood samples.
 You will not have a needle put into a vein each time.
-Caregivers will use the catheter instead.
+Healthcare providers will use the catheter instead.

 How can I prevent catheter-associated infections?